TrellisCommerce/shopify-tailwind-starter-base/README.md

 ## Steps to Start Using this Starter Theme

-1. Make a clone of this repository, navigate to the directory, run `npm install`.
+1. Fork this repository, navigate to the directory, run `npm install`.

 2. In the theme section of your Shopify admin you can connect to a GitHub repository via “Add theme” button.